 - For members, the capital requirements are increasing all the time with the advent of the Supplementary Leverage Ratio ("SLR") and establishment of margin rules for uncleared derivatives.
 Available balance sheet capacity to serve clients has contracted across the industry, and notably with regards to central clearing, as recognised by ESMA in its recent consultation proposing to delay the entry into force of the clearing obligation for clients belonging to "Category 3" under EMIR.
 The situation would be exacerbated if, in addition, members were required to contribute prefunded resources for Resolution.
 Indeed, holding further dead capital for what remains a tail risk would constitute a disproportionate increase in BAU cost and would further dampen prospects of growth in the economy. - If a CCP were to hold a prefunded Resolution fund, this would effectively be a deduction from CCP capital and would lower returns.
-Indeed imagine a typical CCP with minimum regulatory capital need Kreq and a SITG of 25%.
-If the CCP is running a 20% notification buffer, then the total capital held by the CCP is 1.21.25Kreq.
+Indeed imagine a typical CCP with minimum regulatory capital need Kreg and a SITG of 25%.
+If the CCP is running a 20% notification buffer, then the total capital held by the CCP is 1.21.25Kreg.
 Suppose further that the CCP cost of capital is 10% currently.
-If the CCP has a current return on capital of r%, then one can calculate the maximum amount of SITG it can afford as 12.5r-1 before breaching its cost of equity to the shareholders.
-This would not be enough to generate any meaningful loss absorbency for member trading losses.
-This analysis also shows that there is not much scope for a CCP to carry "dead capital" before it would start returning less than the cost of equity and would discourage private capital from funding the CCP.
+If the CCP has a current return on capital of r%, then one can calculate the maximum amount of SITG it can afford as 12.5r - 1 before breaching its cost of This would not be enough to generate any equity to the shareholders. meaningful loss absorbency for member trading losses.
+This analysis shows that there is not much scope for a CCP to carry "dead capital" before it would start returning less than the cost of equity and would discourage private capital from funding the CCP.
 Certainly having to prefund an amount which creates a meaningful loss absorbency to excessive member losses would create this problem.
 In other words, mandating a CCP to capitalise its own Resolution fund would conflict with the policy of having a private sector solution to the problem of systemic risk, unless the CCP were to raise clearing fees substantially.
 In this case, the clearing members would effectively end up funding the solution.
 This would then have the knock on impact of further constraining balance sheet capacity available to the buy-side, in conflict with the original regulatory goal of addressing systemic risk through increasing clearing flow through CCPs

-LCH considers that the default of a clearing member(s) is covered by the existing Rulebooks and believe that the issue of a CCP potentially failing is more pressing in the case of NDLs.
-Indeed, these situations occur outside the CCP's powers associated with clearing member defaults, where margins, guarantee funds, assessments, VMGH and (partial) Contract Tear Ups are not available to the CCP.
-Part of these NDLs could be allocated back to clearing members depending on the level of responsibility they have in designing the CCP's policy.
-This is detailed on Question 13.
+We consider that, in the vast majority of cases, the default of a clearing member(s) is covered by the existing Rulebooks and believe that the issue of a CCP potentially failing is more pressing in the case of NDLs.
+Indeed, these situations occur outside the CCP's powers associated with clearing member defaults, where margins, guarantee funds, assessments, are not available to the CCP